A cork of the rational surface with the second Betti number 9: Introduction

-To prove this theorem, we give an explicit Kirby diagram of an exotic $\mathbf{CP}^2 \# 8\overline{\mathbf{CP}^2}$, following Yasui's construction \cite[Corollary 5.2]{2010Yasui} which uses the rational blowdown technique \cite{1997Fintushel-Stern}.
+The proof of this theorem is divided into two parts.
+The first is giving an explicit Kirby diagram (Figure \ref{fig:R8_1}) of an exotic $\mathbf{CP}^2 \# 8\overline{\mathbf{CP}^2}$ obtained by Yasui's construction \cite[Corollary 5.2]{2010Yasui} which uses the rational blowdown technique \cite{1997Fintushel-Stern}.
 We denote this manifold as $R_8$.
-Note that Yasui \cite{2010Yasui} explicitly described a procedure to give a Kirby diagram of a smooth $4$-manifold obtained by his construction.
+Note that Yasui \cite{2010Yasui} explicitly described a procedure to give a Kirby diagram of a $4$-manifold obtained by his construction.
 However, no explicit Kirby diagram of an exotic $\mathbf{CP}^2 \# 8\overline{\mathbf{CP}^2}$ obtained by Yasui's construction was given before.
-We follow Yasui's procedure to give a diagram of $R_8$ and then construct an embedding of $W_2$ in the diagram such that the cork twist along the cork $(W_2,f_2)$ results in the standard $\mathbf{CP}^2 \# 8\overline{\mathbf{CP}^2}$.
+We follow Yasui's procedure to give a diagram of $R_8$ with some modifications.
+The second is finding the diagram which contains an embedded copy of $W_2$ such that the cork twists along $(W_2,f_2)$ results in $\mathbf{CP}^2 \# 8\overline{\mathbf{CP}^2}$.
+Such a diagram is described in Figure \ref{fig:R8_2}.